 For the upcoming semester, I plan to enroll in 17 hours, which includes a 3 hour class that doesn’t apply toward outstanding requirements in my officially declared program of study.
 Will financial aid pay for the ineligible 3 hour class?

 Financial aid will disburse based on full-time enrollment status (this is 12 hours for undergraduate students).
 If at least 12 of your credits apply towards outstanding requirements in your officially declared program of study, then you are still considered a full-time student for federal/state financial aid purposes.
 If eligible, you may receive a full-time Federal Pell Grant and Federal Student Loans (if you have applied for them).
 Financial aid will pay for any academic related charges, including the charge for the additional class.
 However, the financial aid you receive may not be enough to cover all tuition costs, leaving you responsible for paying the remaining balance.

 - I have been notified one or more of my courses are not coun...

-If you have questions about how taking a course NOT in your program may effect your financial aid - please email: email@example.com
+If you have questions about how taking a course not in your program may impact your financial aid, please email email@example.com.